 In order for Territorial Bancorp Inc. to continue to be regulated as a savings and loan holding company (rather than bank holding company) when Territorial Savings Bank converted from a federal savings bank to a Hawaii savings bank, Territorial Savings Bank is required to satisfy the same qualified thrift lender (QTL) test that it did as federal savings bank.
 The QTL test requires Territorial Savings Bank to either qualify as a "domestic building and loan association" as defined by the Internal Revenue Code or maintain at least 65% of "portfolio assets" in "qualified thrift investments," primarily residential mortgages and related investments, including mortgage-backed and related securities.
-A savings institution that fails the QTL test must operate under specified restrictions and may be subject to enforcement action.
-Territorial Savings Bank was in compliance with the QTL test at December 31, 2017.
+Territorial Savings Bank was in compliance with the QTL test at December 31, 2019.